Connect in caring for your local nature preserve

-If you can't make either of the training sessions, but want to get started on your own, we'll need you to sign up below so we can get the lock combination and location and parking details to you.
+If you can't make a training session, but want to get started on your own, we'll need you to sign up below so we can get the lock combination, toolbox location, and parking details to you.

 Please do your best to keep the box and everything in it clean, organized, and in good shape, and don’t forget to lock the box EVERY time you leave it (that includes while hiking or working at the preserve).
 All the cleaning supplies you should need are included in the box.
 In the toolbox, there is a white binder that contains all the information you will need to have a wonderful Naturehood Connections experience, so be sure to look through that before you gather tools and go to work.
 At the end of your time volunteering, please sign the volunteer logbook in the first section of the binder and share your experience with us on the provided sheets.
 Please contact Siena Muehlfeld by email or at or call (608) 784-3606, ext 6, if you have any problems with the box or if you see anything concerning.

 To receive updates about Naturehood Connections as it moves from one nature preserve to the next, sign up below and check the box for Naturehood Connections Program Updates.